singularian/mdencode/README.md

 # mdencode
-A message digest signature generator for files with modular floors mdencode is written in golang and uses an interface for pluggin formatters mdencode allows for the creation of sqlite3 db file signatures
+A message digest signature generator for files with modular floors
+mdencode is written in golang and uses an interface for pluggin formatters
+mdencode allows for the creation of sqlite3 db file signatures

 # overview

 This is a golang command line file signature generator with a modular floor.
-It can generate a file signature at the file or block level and format and write the output in different formats.
+This program can generate a file signature at the file or block level and format and write the output in different formats.
-It can write to an sqllite db
+It can write to an sqlite db.

 # Output Formats